Themelio has four phases of development.

 Our first step was to launch a public alphanet by the end of 2020.
 This gives us a proof-of-concept to tinker with that nevertheless has a degree of public participation.
 At this point, development is highly "agile" and prioritizes flexibility over stability.

-Finally, we plan our stable release some time in early 2022.
-This will permanently freeze the protocol specification, while permitting no consensus-critical updates unless to fix critical vulnerabilities.
+Finally, our stable release is planned for some time in 2023-2024.
+This will permanently freeze the protocol specification, permitting no consensus-critical updates unless to fix critical vulnerabilities.
 The betanet will shut down, with its history being entirely inherited.